 *Exceptions will be made through the accommodation process through the Disability Resource Center if the assigned student requires that their restroom be cleaned.

-Mail is sorted by each dorm's front desk and placed in a personal mailbox for reach resident.
+Mail is sorted by each dorm's front desk and placed in a personal mailbox for each resident.
 Some dorms have package lockers that provide convenient access to delivered packages.
 While living in the dorms be sure to follow our tips for sending mail to the dorms.

 Yes!
 Most dorms come equipped with bicycle racks, or cages, for you to store your bike should you choose to bring it with you to campus when living-on.
 The below chart shows which buildings offer the different types of storage.